 W{max} (maximum switching work) is the switching work that must not be exceeded during braking operations at max.
 1500 rpm.
 Braking operations at >1500 rpm substantially reduce the maximum permitted switching work per switching operation.
 Such operation is only allowed after prior consultation with the manufacturer.
 The maximum switching power P{max} is the switching work W that can be converted by the brake per hour.
-In case of applications where the number of switching operations per hour is Z>1, Fig. 26/1 or Fig. 26/2 (W{max} as a function of the number of switching operations per hour Z) applies.
+In case of applications where the number of switching operations per hour is Z>1, Fig. 27/1 or Fig. 27/2 (W{max} as a function of the number of switching operations per hour Z) applies.
 The P{max} and W{max} values are approximate values; they apply to applications where the brake is mounted between the B-face end shield of the motor and the motor fan or attached to the motor.
 The specified times apply to the following conditions: DC side brake switching, operating temperature, rated voltage, and rated air gap.
 All values are mean values that are subject to variation.
-In case of AC side brake switching, the coupling time t1 is substantially longer.
-The specified rated torques M2 characterise the torque level of the brakes.
-Depending on the application the brake is used for, the switching torque M1 and the transmissible torque M4 may differ from the specified M2 values.
-The switching torque M1 depends on the speed (rpm).
-If the friction surfaces are contaminated with oil or grease the transmissible torque M4 and the switching torque M1 may drop.
-The technical specifications apply after the break-in process has been completed (see Table 25/2).
-Vertical brake operation is only allowed after prior consultation with the manufacturer.
+In case of AC side brake switching, the coupling time t_1 is substantially longer.
+The specified rated torques M_2 characterise the torque level of the brakes.
+Depending on the application the brake is used for, the switching torque M_1 and the transmissible torque M_4 may differ from the specified M_2 values.
+The switching torque M_1 depends on the speed (rpm).
+If the friction surfaces (inner and/or outer discs) are contaminated with oil or grease the transmissible torque M_4 and the switching torque M_1 may drop.
+The technical specifications apply after the break-in process has been completed (see Table 26/2).